 To assemble the dish, arrange one layer of banana slices in the bottom of a baking dish, top with half of the lentil bolognese, another layer of bananas, and the remaining bolognese.
 Finally, top with a simple cheesy sauce and one last layer of plantains!

 If you are afraid this vegan plantain lasagna will be too sweet, don't worry!
 It does have some sweetness but less than you would probably believe.
 I find this vegan plantain lasagna to have less sweetness than baked beans, for example.
 It's definitely not overly sweet.

 If you like sweet and salty dishes, don't miss this recipe!
 It's a nice twist on Italian lasagna.
 The combination of salty bolognese, cheesy sauce, and sweet plantains is simply delicious!

 Let me know in the comments if you try this recipe!

 Vegan Plantain Lasagna (Pastelón)

-- 1/2 cup red lentils (you can use green lentils too)
+- ½ cup red lentils or green lentils

 - 2 cups water

 - 1 tablespoon oil